Open Onboardings

 Lido on Ethereum: Distributed Validator Technology (DVT) Testing

-Post merge, Lido conducted two initial pilot programs, successfully demonstrating the ability to use a DVT configuration in the Lido Node Operator Registry on Goerli with both Obol Network and SSV Network.
+Post merge, two initial pilot programs were conducted, successfully demonstrating the ability to use a DVT configuration in the Lido Node Operator Registry on Goerli with both Obol Network and SSV Network.

 Stay up to date on Onboarding Announcements